ivy-llc/ivy/docs/overview/contributing/setting_up.rst

         pip install git+https://github.com/unifyai/ivy.git

 #.
-Setup the interpreter from you environment in Pycharm by:
+Setup the interpreter from your environment in Pycharm by:

    a.
 Going to settings -> project -> Python Interpreter